Pologne-en-Québec

 2013-now

-I started this series 10 years ago when I first arrived in Tiohtià:ke/Montreal.
-Having left Poland in part due to the climate of censorship of queerness, I intuitively started documenting my life.
-Photography has been my tool for facilitating connections as I coutinue to cultivate queer community.
+I started this series when I first arrived in Tiohtià:ke/Montreal.
+Having left Poland in part due to the political climat, I intuitively started documenting my life in a new place.
+Photography has been my tool for facilitating connections as I coutinue to cultivate a new queer community.
 A collection of video portraits and intimate photographs and writings, Diary is a queer meditation on home, love, and kinship.
 This work has been shown in gallery settings in Montreal, London, Warsaw, Kraków, and Poznań.
 In 2021, the series received an honorable mention at the TIFF Open competition at the Polish Photography Festival.

 Installation view “Poganki”, curated by Agnieszka Rayzacher, lokal_30, Warsaw 2021, phot.
 Marcin Liminowicz.